Zhenjiang Jiangsu, China Travel Guide

 Area contacts may assist in finding suitable services and routes.

 Information on accessibility may change.
-Verify directly with service providers to ensure your specific needs are met.
+Verify directly with service providers to guarantee your specific requirements are met.
 Planning and confirmation are very important.

-Carry some cash (CNY) for smaller purchases and street food vendors, as digital payments (WeChat Pay, Alipay) are dominant but can be challenging for foreign users initially.
+Carry some cash (CNY) for smaller purchases and street food vendors, as digital payments (WeChat Pay, Alipay) are dominant but it's possible to be challenging for foreign users initially.